- Le Sirenuse Miami

 - Sirenuse Journal

-The light Mediterranean cuisine of our Michelin-starred La Sponda restaurant is based on fresh local ingredients and inspired by the great cuilnary traditions of Naples and the Amalfi Coast.
+The light Mediterranean cuisine of Le Sirenuse’s romantic La Sponda restaurant is based on fresh local ingredients and inspired by the great culinary traditions of Naples and the Amalfi Coast.
 Infused by the leisured elegance of Positano’s dolce vita, La Sponda is illuminated, in the evening, by four hundred candles that create an unforgettable atmosphere.

 Just 29 years old at the time of his appointment as La Sponda’s executive chef in the spring of 2016, Gennaro comes from the town of Somma Vesuviana, east of Naples.
 Over the 2014 and 2015 seasons he worked as La Sponda’s sous chef de cuisine under former exectuive chef Matteo Temperini.